yvette0704/Data-Mining-Course-Project/README.md

-Emory CS 378 Introduction to Data Mining
+Emory CS 378 Introduction to Data Mining -  Course Project

-Implement Apriori and C
+Java Implementation of Apriori and C4.5, following test on popular database.